VoxelSensors/vxs_sensor_ros2/README.md

 A ROS2 package for publishing sensor data in various forms (depth imagbe, pointcloud, event stream, etc.).

+## Retrieval of docker container wuith ROS2 vbinaries and necessary depencies

+The best way to obtain an environment that meets all depdencies folr the `vxs_sensor_ros2` package to build and run, is to directly download the pre-built docker container of an ubuntu 22.04 system with **ROS2 Humble** installed.

+### Install docker.io
+First, install docker whether on [windows](https://docs.docker.com/desktop/setup/install/windows-install/) or [linux](https://docs.docker.com/engine/install/).
+In any case, it should be straightforward to do.

+### Download vxs docker image
+Now, you can download the **vxs docker image** with ros2 binaries, OpenCV, VXSDK, and other depedencies by executing on the command line,

+``docker pull terzakig/vxs:amd``

+This should take about an hour, depending on the connection.
+When done, verify that the docker container is there by executing,

+``docker image list``

+You should be able to see a container named `vxs` with a tag `amd`.
+To run the container, use the bash script `run.sh` provided [here]().

+``./run.sh vxs:amd``

+Note that the script assumes that you have created directories `~/vxs_ws/ros_ws`  and `~/sandbox` in the host (i.e., your machine) which will become shared between the container and the host.
+If these directories don't exist, the container will run anyway and it will create them on the host side as well.
+Not sure about this behavior in windows, as the paths are not structured the same way, but I am assuming the same will happen, just in an arbitrarry path related to the docker executable.

 ## ROS2 Workspace setup \& Build

 ### Setting up the workspace directories